TERMS AND CONDITIONS

 (m) Order of Precedence.
 In the event of any conflict between the documents comprising this Agreement, precedence will be given to the documents in the following descending order: (i) a Service Contract (if one has been entered into); (ii) the applicable Order Form; (iii) any Service Addendum; (iv) the main body of this Agreement; (v) Privacy Notice; and (vi) any other document expressly referred to in this Agreement which governs the Services.

 (n) Future Changes to this Agreement.
 We may change the terms of this Agreement from time to time upon delivery of electronic or written notices to You.
 Gabbit generally provides written notice of changes to Your account, including this Agreement and any other legal agreements, via email, electronic notice on the Website or Your Account page, or on Your billing statements.
 You agree to carefully read and review each such e-mail notice, electronic notice, and billing statement regarding any such notices of changes to Your Account.
 The modified terms shall replace and supersede all previously agreed to electronic and written terms, as well as any prior versions of this Agreement.
+Changes to these Terms shall be effective upon posting, and You understand and agree that if You use the Services after the date on which the Terms have changed, Gabbit will treat Your use of the Services as acceptance of the updated Terms, with prospective effect.
 You agree that you are solely responsible for: (i) making sure that Your registered email account is current and functional; (ii) checking Your registered email account on a routine basis; (iii) checking the Website and Your Account page on a routine basis; and (iv) making sure that communications from Gabbit are not blocked or rendered undeliverable by You, Your computer, any software installed on Your computer, Your Internet service provider, or for any other reason.

 (o) Severability and Waiver.
 In the event any provision of this Agreement is held by a court of competent jurisdiction to be invalid, void or unenforceable, such provision(s) will be stricken and the remainder of this Agreement will remain legal, valid and binding.
 The failure by either Party to exercise or enforce any right conferred by this Agreement will not be deemed to be a waiver of any such right or to operate so as to bar the exercise or enforcement of any such or other right on any later occasion.
 Except as otherwise expressly stated in this Agreement, all rights and remedies stated in the Agreement are cumulative and in addition to any other rights and remedies available under the Agreement, at Law, or in equity.